briandeheus/xia/README.md

 # xia
-A set of Tornado Classes for writing APIs with consistent error reporting.
+A set of Tornado Classes for writing APIs with consistent response formats.

 Xia replies always follow the same format for handling succesful requests: